-This tutorial is to show the easy way to make peanut powder using roasted peanuts that you can use in your cooking, baking, smoothies, etc. All the tips you need to know so it won’t turn into a paste or peanut butter.
+This tutorial is to show the easy way to make peanut powder or peanut flour using roasted peanuts that you can use in your cooking, baking, smoothies, etc. All the tips you need to know so it won’t turn into a paste or peanut butter.

 I’m a huge fan of peanuts and tree nuts and this tutorial is basically to share with you how to easily turn roasted whole peanuts into powdered form.
 Why would I do that you probably would ask?
 I basically need it to make this muah chee / mochi recipe.
 I usually make extra too as I can use it for other things as I elaborate a bit more below.

 The ideas are limitless if you ask me.
 Here are what I’ve been using it for: